HydroModPy/HydroModPy/docs/source/user_guide/config_reference/index.rst

       **[mesh_catchment]**
       ^^^
       Optional mesh-only settings loaded from the [mesh_catchment] section.
-When present without [simulation], triggers the mesh-only workflow.
+Mesh-only public runs should use [simulation.process] with type='mesh'; the standalone mesh API can still consume this section directly.

    .. grid-item-card::
       :link: calibration